 What are the things that bother your potential clients?
 What’s preventing them from engaging with your services?

 After building conflict, offer your audience some reprieve by giving them a satisfying resolution.
 At this point, you can put everything together and focus on data necessary to your discussion.
 While explaining the graph on your slides, keep referring back to your hero.
 What do these numbers have to do with the hero of your story?
 How does it solve the problems you identified earlier?

-To give your stories more impact, try to make use of captivating visuals as well.
+One thing to note is that although using stories in presentations will provide more impact, try to make use of captivating visuals, as well.
 While your narrative is certainly the most important part of your presentation, visuals remain to be an effective way to enhance audience immersion.